voxpupuli/puppet-puppet_certificate/README.md

 ```

 Puppet Enterprise already has a rule for this API.
 You cannot have multiple
 blocks in auth.conf for the same path.
-Therefor you need to patch
+Therefore you need to patch
 `/opt/puppetlabs/puppet/modules/puppet_enterprise/manifests/profile/certificate_authority.pp`

 ```diff